medicamina/constitution/README.md

 Preferably people with double degrees in business + engineering or business + science.

 Acts as a de facto senate, adivising the corporate leaders and executives while the CEO acts autonomously, if a CEO makes a wrong decision the board of advisors can veto the decision.
 Board of advisors can not direct medicamina or employees excluding by veto power of CEO.
 Organisational decision making is the role of the CEO and directors.
 The advisors job is to analyse future markets, technologies and research to maintain organisational vigour and innovative energy then to educate executives and produce internal reports.
+Taking the role of both treasurer and market analyst, leaving risk making decisions to the CEO.

+Department directors should be invited to CEO-Board of Advisor meetings and information allowed to propogate organsationally wide but meetings should be viewed as guidance from experts and not rule by leadership.
+Director attendence is not mandatory but since advisor appointment and removal depends on director participation attendence it is permitted.

 ### Directors